 Shark Tank Air Date: 10/13/19 – Season 11 – Episode 3

 |$600,000 for 5%||$600,000 for 9%||Mark Cuban|

 An Austin, TX based company Eterneva promises to help people remember their loved ones by turning their ashes into diamonds.

 In 2015 Adelle Archer lost her friend and business mentor, Tracey, to pancreatic cancer.
-Adelle and Garret created Eterneva, a mail-back service that allows consumers to eternalize the special people in their life.
-They send biological samples such as hair sample or ashes to grow a raw diamond.
+Eterneva is a mail-back service created by Adelle and Garret that allows consumers to eternalize the special people in their life.
+They send biological samples such as hair samples or ashes to grow a raw diamond.
 Eterneva uses pressure and high temperatures to grow a diamond, which takes about 10 months to complete,

 Recently Eterneva announced that will be partnering with TDI-Brooks and B&B Laboratories in College Station, Texas to show the scientific aspect and add more transparency after being accused of a scam.

 Entrepreneurs: Gabe Miller and Jessica Miller